bump-sh/docs/src/_guides/openapi/specification/v3.1/introduction/what-is-openapi.md

 *Also known as API Reference*

-When you have an OpenAPI document one of the main things people do with it is create API documentation, more specifically "API Reference Documentation", which is human-readable technical documentation showing an end user all the relevant information about endpoints, requests, responses, etc. Your documentation can be automatically generated from your OpenAPI description to avoid the pain of writing it by hand.
+When you have an OpenAPI document one of the main things people do with it is create API documentation, more specifically "API Reference Documentation", which is human-readable technical documentation showing an end user all the relevant information about endpoints, requests, responses, etc. Your documentation can be automatically generated from your OpenAPI document to avoid the pain of writing it by hand.